Unitendo/.github/README.md

 We currently have no publicly available projects, but we do plan to release some soon.

 Possibly in Development:
-- Reshop
+- reShop

   A collection of homebrew apps, games, videos, promotional material, and in general just a good time.
-(Based off Brewtendo, but not a piracy hub, and also not well, stealing code.)
+(Like Brewtendo, but not a piracy hub.)